timkim0106/timkim0106/README.md

 ## Hello!
 I'm Timothy Kim

-I am a junior transfer to University of California, Irvine majoring in Computer Science and Engineering, with a diverse skill set in software development and data analysis.
+I am a 3rd year transfer student at University of California, Irvine majoring in Computer Science and Engineering, with a diverse skill set in software development and data analysis.
 My unique background as a professional League of Legends athlete has sharpened my ability to critically think and solve problems quickly.
 I am driven to create innovative projects, and craft impactful solutions, especially in a collaborative team environment.

 ### What I Do
 - **Software Development**: Proficient in multiple programming languages and frameworks.
 Passionate about creating efficient, scalable, and maintainable code.